 Nationwide polio vaccination campaign to begin on Jan 21 ISLAMABAD: The first nationwide polio vaccination campaign of 2019 starts across Pakistan on 21st January.

 During this campaign, a total of 260,000 frontline workers will go door to door across all provinces and towns to ensure more than 39 million children under the age of five receive two drops of the vaccine which will protect them against the polio virus.

-The genetic analysis reports from the Polio Virology Laboratory at the National Institute of Health confirmed that the virus was able to take the road from current hot spots within country and in Afghanistan, posing risk for under immunized children residing elsewhere.
+The genetic analysis reports from the Polio Virology Laboratory at the National Institute of Health confirmed that the virus was able to take the road from current hot spots within the country and in Afghanistan, posing risk for under-immunized children residing elsewhere.

 He further said, “I am short of words to praise the efforts of polio workers and hope that they will perform their best in the first campaign of this year to fight this menace, once and for all.”